Unicamp-OpenPower/PowerBoard/IPMI_plugin/README.md

 ## Overview

-In this test version, we pretend first read a fake power data, in the first moment.
+In the first moment we pretend read a fake power data, and display on tensorboard.
 In the next versions we pretend to link IPMI with database and read the power datas obtained from ipmi.
+And our goals aims to integrate trace viewer with IPMI, debbuging all bottlenecks with Power information in all long the process.

 Now, i'll show how to setup the plugin: